A new Constitution of the Republic of the Congo was adopted in 2015. According to Article 8 of the Constitution:

 The Committee was also concerned "at reports of impunity in cases of enforced disappearance, torture or ill-treatment, including brutality and excessive use of force during police operations".

-Congo has not ratified the Protocol to the African Charter on Human and Peoples' Rights, allowing the African Court to hear cases alleging a violation of the Charter by the state.
+Congo has ratified the Protocol to the African Charter on Human and Peoples' Rights, allowing the African Court to hear cases alleging a violation of the Charter by the state.